06 Nov Our 6 Miracle Story…

 Miracle 2 -

-Enterprise got us our rental car in SLC in about 8 minutes (a mix of miracle and good service.
+Enterprise got us our rental car in SLC in about 8 minutes (I’d say this one could be a mix of miracle and good customer service.
+Go Enterprise!)

 Miracle 3 -

 We arrived at the doctor’s office and introduced ourselves to the receptionist.
 I just let her know that we were stopping by to drop Mel’s charts off and explained that we had an appointment the next day.
 She said, “That’s weird.
 We never get cancellations but we just had one.
 Would you want to see the doctor this afternoon and then have the day off tomorrow?”
 We looked at each other… shrugged and said, “sure.”